PerceptiLabs/Sign-Language/README.md

 ​
 # PerceptiLabs Community Model
 ​
 Sign language has been used for centuries to help the hearing impaired to communicate.
-It's composed of various hand gestures and even body movements to represent the information to convey.
+It's composed of various hand gestures and even body movements to represent the information to convey.<br />
-​
+​<br />
 This repo contains a machine learning model that you can load in PerceptiLabs that learns to identify pictures of hand signs representing the digits 0 to 9.
-​
+​<br />
 **Note:** This model is not compatible with PerceptiLabs 0.12 as the UI and components have changed.

 ![PerceptiLabs](signlang.png)